jonhocking/PrettyTimestamp/README.md

-Questions / Thanks
+Questions
 ===================

-Send me a tweet at [@jonhocking](http://twitter.comjonhocking) - I'd love to hear how you get on with this.
+Send me a tweet at [@jonhocking](http://twitter.com/jonhocking) - I'd love to hear how you get on with this.

 License